Janssena/DeepCompartmentModels.jl/README.md

 ### Fitting a model

-Deep compartment models consist of a neural network and a system of differential equations.
+A DCM consists of a neural network and a system of differential equations.
 [Lux](https://lux.csail.mit.edu/stable/) is a machine learning library that aids in definiting complex neural network architectures.
 It is automatically loaded in the REPL session after running `using DeepCompartmentModels`, so you can direclty make use of functions like `Lux.Chain` and `Lux.Dense`.

+The DeepCompartmentModels package already exports some compartmental structures including one_comp! and two_comp!.
+Pull requests adding new compartmental structures are very welcome!

 ```julia
 import Optimisers